mranarshit/Path_Checker/README.md

 Search files or dirs on websites!
 Features :
  * Ultra fast using Parallel::ForkManager module
- * 3 methode of check file
+ * 3 method of check file
  * Saving result
  * Single check
-Methode :
+Method :
 Check existing of path using 3 steps :
  1. By response code = 200
  2. Comparing length of source page of 2 url first which contain the path and second a notfound path